Anon-Submission/Private-Compress/README.md

 The architecture of the student model is: \[C3(S1P0)@32-C3(S1P0)@32-C3(S1P0)@32-MP2(S2)\]-\[C3(S1P0)@64-C3(S1P0)@64-C3(S1P0)@64-MP2(S2)\]-\[C3(S1P0)@64-C3(S1P0)@32-C3(S1P0)@32-MP2(S2)\]-AP6-1-FC10

 We choose the 4th layer of the teacher model as the hint layer, the 7th layer of the student model as the guided layer.
-The temperature parameter $\tau$ is set as 3.
+The temperature parameter is set as 3.